acidanthera/VoodooPS2/README.md

 - Very rarely, the keyboard/trackpad may become unresponsive or a key may repeat indefinitely.
 As of the v1.7.15a release this problem appears to be solved.
 Time will tell.

+Note: often times you will see either of the two problems mentioned above right after installing.
+Generally, another reboot and/or repair permissions & rebuild caches will fix the problem.

 ### Change Log:

+future v1.8.2

+- Fixed problem under Snow Leopard where VoodooPS2Keyboard.kext was not loading.

+- Fix issue with Eject (Insert) causes DVD to eject immediately instead of after a delay.
+Now the driver honors the HIDF12EjectDelay configuration setting, which by default is 250 ms.  You can also change it in the Info.plist if you wish.
+250 ms provides a slight delay that avoids accidental eject.

+- Added support for HP:4111 keyboard map/configuration for HP ProBook 4520s.

+- Changed the default assignment of the right "menu/application" key (on 4530s in between right Alt and right Ctrl).
+Prior to this release it was assigned to Apple 'Fn' key.
+Now it is assigned such that it is 'right Windows' which maps to Apple 'option.'
+This is configurable in the keyboard driver's Info.plist.

+- Fixed a bug where special functions/media keys were not mapped to F-keys by default until you checked then unchecked the option for this in SysPrefs -> Keyboard.

 2013-03-15 v1.8.1